python-cffi/cffi/doc/source/ref.rst

 buffer interface.
 This is the opposite of ``ffi.buffer()``.
-It gives a reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in types str or unicode (or buffers/memoryviews on them).
+It gives a reference to the existing data, not a copy; for this reason, and for PyPy compatibility, it does not work with the built-in type unicode; nor buffers/memoryviews to byte or unicode strings.
 It is meant to be used on objects containing large quantities of raw data, like bytearrays or ``array.array`` or numpy